On this page

 - TX:0: the matching value when using the @rx or @pm operator with the capture action

-- TX:1-TX:9: the captured subexpression value when using the @rx operator with capturing parens and the capture action
+- TX:1-TX:9: the captured subexpression values when using the @rx operator with capturing groups

 UNIQUE_ID